Table of Contents

 2. HOW CAN YOU FIND OUT IF THE CANDIDATE CAN PERFORM THE JOB PRIOR TO HIRING?

-Not all assessments are created equally.
-Following are criteria to evaluate when choosing the best assessments to use.
+B. Not all assessments are created equally.
+The following are criteria to evaluate when choosing the best assessments to use.

-ii.
-Personality – personality assessments are based off self-report answers and are sometimes easy to fake.
+Personality assessments are based off self-report answers and are sometimes easy to fake.
 There are traditionally no right or wrong answers.
 When evaluating personality assessments make sure that the context of the questions being asked is workplace based versus general.

 3. WHAT TO LOOK FOR IN A RESUME?